 - Fan dry the chair

 The rinse step may seem a bit tedious, but you should never dump water directly onto the chair, as it may ruin the stuffing inside.
+Before placing a filled bean bag in a tumble dryer, read this article Can you put bean bags in the dryer?

 4. How to Clean a Bean Bag Chairs that Require Special Treatment